 The Metering Provider must also aid any end to end verification of the measured and stored interval metering data within the meter’s buffer with the interval metering data value(s) as remotely read and stored within the Metering Data Provider’s metering data services database.

-The Metering Provider must have processes in place to aid in the validation of metering data with the responsible person and/or Metering Data Provider.
-Where a validation failure has occurred, the Metering Provider is required to have a process in place to verify metering installation compliance.
+The Metering Provider must have processes in place to aid in the validation of metering data with the metering coordinator and/or Metering Data Provider.
+Where a validation failure has occurred, the Metering Provider is required to have a process in place to verify metering installation compliance

+d) For metering installations type 4a, the Metering Provider must have processes in place to aid in the validation of interval metering data with the metering coordinator and/or Metering Data Provider, and must have processes to aid in the validation of the capability of the metering installations to provide the advanced services listed in the minimum services specifications with the metering coordinator.

 Sites that cannot be validated

-For sites that cannot be fully validated, the Metering Provider must inform the Metering Data Provider and the responsible person that the metering installation cannot be fully validated.
-The Metering Provider is required to liaise with the responsible person to undertake other alternative measurements and commissioning checks that enable the responsible person to agree that the metering installation is compliant.
+For sites that cannot be fully validated, the Metering Provider must inform the Metering Data Provider and the metering coordinator that the metering installation cannot be fully validated.
+The Metering Provider is required to liaise with the metering coordinator to undertake other alternative measurements and commissioning checks that enable the metering coordinator to agree that the metering installation is compliant.

 The Metering Provider must undertake one or more of the following checks: